Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 \subsubsection{Turbulent velocity in the mixing layer}

 As mentioned previously, the mixing of CGM and stream gas is the key mechanism of the cold stream emission signature.
 In this section, we assess the turbulent velocity within the mixing layer using a mean-field approach.
+We describe below the procedure to compute the turbulent component of a given fluid value.
 Firstly, the values are averaged over the stream axis length, and for both sides of the stream axis to obtain a radial-dependent averaging,

 Next, the density-weighted averaged value is computed, as it is better suited for compressible flows \citep{Favre1969},

 The fluctuating field is recovered from the mean-field decomposition where $X'(x,y) = X(x,y) - \widetilde{X}(\left\vert x\right\vert)$.
 The root-mean-square value of the fluctuating velocity field inside the mixing layer is derived in practice from the turbulent kinetic energy,